lightoj-dev/problem-tutorials/dimik-factorial/en.md

 # Dimik - Factorial

-In this problem, you will be given `T` testcases.Each line of the testcase consist of an integer `n`.We have to determine the factorial value of `n`
+In this problem, you will be given `T` testcases.Each line of the testcase consists of an integer `n`.We have to determine the factorial value of `n`

 ### Solution
 Factorial of any value n denotes finding the product of all the values starting from 1 upto n.